 The automotive industry first started in the 1890s, and since then has grown from strength to strength.
 It is now one of the most important industries in the world, with over 70 million automobiles manufactured each year.
 It is also estimated that around 1.015 billion automobiles currently exist around the globe!

 While most of us are familiar with the industry through the purchasing and driving of these automobiles, there is a huge amount of activity conducted behind the scenes with the research, design and development of these vehicles.

 And this behind the scenes activity continues to develop at a rapid pace, bringing to the market newer innovations and automobiles.
 Electric cars are probably the best example of this in the modern age, made most famous by Tesla.
 And, more recently, we have self-driven cars, likely to be operating on the roads by 2021.

 Even without these newer inventions, the production of standard automobiles has increased.
 So, not only do we have an industry that is finding new ways to operate, but also one that is operating at a faster pace too.
 None of this would be possible without reliable, efficient and cost-effective processes making mass production happen.

 For this reason, lasers, and more recently fiber lasers, have quickly become a core part of this sector, used in multiple ways within the manufacturing process.
 Laser engraving is just one of these ways, and we’ve looked at this in more specific detail below.

-How laser engraving is used within this sector
+How is laser engraving used within this sector?

 The uses in this industry are much the same as the way that it is used in the aerospace industry.
 Although the products that are being created are on a smaller scale, they are still made up of several materials and comprised of thousands of different parts.
 In fact, a car is manufactured from roughly 30,000 different parts.